 Education Overview

-In spite of the inadequacy of the term, many indigenous artistic pieces have had and continue to have an impact on the sensitivity and curiosity of all viewers in all cultures.
+Despite the term’s inadequacy, many indigenous art pieces have had and continue to impact the sensitivity and curiosity of all viewers in all cultures.

-A certain paternalistic conception towards Native arts continues to exist.
-To some, traditional arts are considered a lesser art form, one in which the artisan simply reproduces the patterns without creating anything new.
-Such a perspective does not take into consideration the fact that this kind of production does not exist apart from time and cultural dynamics.
-Moreover, the plasticity of the work is the result of the confluence of collective and individual conceptions and questions, even though they do not stress individuality.
+A particular paternalistic conception towards Native arts continues to exist.
+To some, traditional arts are considered a lesser art form in which the artisan reproduces the patterns without creating anything new.
+Such a perspective does not consider that this kind of production does not exist apart from time and cultural dynamics.
+Moreover, the plasticity of the work results from the confluence of collective and individual conceptions and questions, even though they do not stress individuality.

 Nang Be Poeh

-Nang Be Poeh, or “Our Path”, is a visual introduction for both native and non-native viewers designed to provide an introduction to the environs of Pueblo people and their connectedness to it.
-This visual, digital lens provides small glimpses of the Pueblo world, with the hope of sharing what it is to “be” – to have an awareness of that which defines the doing, the sharing, the making of beautiful things, that which constitutes Pueblo life.
+Nang Be Poeh, or “Our Path,” is a visual introduction for native and non-native viewers designed to introduce the environs of the Pueblo people and their connectedness to them.
+This visual, digital lens offers small glimpses of the Pueblo world with the hope of sharing what it is to “be” – to have an awareness of that which defines the doing, the sharing, the making of beautiful things, that which constitutes Pueblo life.

 There is no word for “art” in the Tewa vocabulary.
-In Dr. Rena Swentzell’s (Santa Clara) words: “The closest word in Tewa for a creative activity is “to make” to be in the process of making.
+In Dr. Rena Swentzell’s (Santa Clara) comments: “The closest word in Tewa for a creative activity is “to make” to be in the process of making.
 It is a matter of making things, anything, well.
-It is not an outside extra thing.
-The goal is not the production of objects…..but the living of life.”
+It is not an extra outside thing.
+The goal is not the production of objects… but the living of life.”

 Information